Atezolizumab

 Use in Cancer

-- Hepatocellular carcinoma (a type of liver cancer) that is metastatic or cannot be removed by surgery.
+- Hepatocellular carcinoma (a type of liver cancer) that has spread to other parts of the body or cannot be removed by surgery.
 Atezolizumab is used with bevacizumab in patients who have not received systemic therapy.

 - Melanoma that has a certain mutation in the BRAF gene.
-Atezolizumab is used with cobimetinib fumarate and vemurafenib in adults whose cancer is metastatic or cannot be removed by surgery.
+Atezolizumab is used with cobimetinib fumarate and vemurafenib in adults whose cancer has spread to other parts of the body or cannot be removed by surgery.

 - Non-small cell lung cancer.
 Atezolizumab is used:

-- As adjuvant therapy after surgery and platinum chemotherapy in adults with stage IIA, stage IIB, or stage IIIA cancer that has the PD-L1 protein.
+- alone after surgery and platinum chemotherapy in adults with stage IIA, stage IIB, or stage IIIA cancer that has the PD-L1 protein

-- As the first treatment in adults with metastatic cancer that has the PD-L1 protein and does not have a mutation in the EGFR gene or the ALK gene.
+- alone as the first treatment in adults whose cancer has spread to other parts of the body, has the PD-L1 protein, and does not have a mutation in the EGFR gene or the ALK gene

-- With bevacizumab, paclitaxel, and carboplatin or paclitaxel albumin-stabilized nanoparticle formulation and carboplatin as the first treatment in adults with non-squamous metastatic cancer that does not have a mutation in the EGFR gene or ALK gene.
+- with bevacizumab, paclitaxel, and carboplatin or paclitaxel albumin-stabilized nanoparticle formulation and carboplatin as the first treatment in adults with non-squamous cancer that does not have a mutation in the EGFR gene or ALK gene that has spread to other parts of the body

 - Small cell lung cancer.
 Atezolizumab is used with carboplatin and etoposide as the first treatment in adults with extensive-stage cancer.